do0gra/do0gra.github.io/dbatload_agenttesla.md

 !cdncd! "%jla%l%jla%z%jla%b%jla%v=GRlY3J5cHRvcl92YXIuVH"
 ...
 ```

-There is also two large blob of what appears to be obfuscated data.
-One prefixed with "::*space*" and the other ":::".
+It also contains two large data blobs:
+* One prefixed with ::*space*
+* Another prefixed with ::: and encoded in a pseudo-base64 format

 ```cmd
 ...